ghaislip/RoofstockExercise/README.md

 ## Biggest challenges
 - Setting up the connection to the SQL database
-- Getting the save button to return the proper data
+- Getting the save button to return the proper data to the controller
 - Handling null values

 ## Potential Improvements